 Campaigns frequently target single sign-on (SSO) and cloud-based applications utilizing federated authentication protocols.
 Targeting federated authentication can help mask malicious traffic while targeting SSO helps maximize access to intellectual property if the attack succeeds.
 Email applications also make popular targets.

 Why Are Password Spraying Attacks (still) So Successful?

 It’s hard to believe that this simple method still succeeds against modern cyber defenses.
 Password spraying relies on the fact that many people don’t change their passwords from defaults provided by a system admin, and that many use–and reuse–common options and easy-to-guess phrases to make remembering passwords easier.
 Attacks also leverage the fact that many fail to rotate passwords often enough.

 Preventing password spraying

-The simplest way to prevent password spraying, credential stuffing, and other credential-based attacks is simply using an authentication solution that does not require passwords as the first factor of authentication.
+The simplest way to prevent password spraying, credential stuffing, and other credential-based attacks is by rolling out a passwordless authentication solution that does not rely on “what users know”—their passwords—as the first factor of authentication.

 Passwordless MFA removes vulnerable passwords, taking away one of hackers’ favorite go-to techniques for gaining initial access.
 Passwordless MFA also represents a huge step forward toward Zero Trust security postures as defined by many industry mandates and standards.